Stamp Duty Calculator

 Calculate Your Refund Amount

 Work out the refund you are claiming: the 5% surcharge on your full purchase price.
 See our refund calculation examples for worked examples.
-Use our second home calculator for a quick estimate.
+Use our stamp duty refund calculator for the exact figure.

 Access the HMRC SDLT Service